usc-cs/md_template/install.md

 Secret is in the www/docs/md_receiver/secret.php

+ You will also need to add `usc-md-bot` with read access to your website repo.
+(The bot account used may change - it is defined in `github_account.json` in `md_receiver`.)

 ### Register your website

 Make a change to the [`sites.json` file in the `md_receiver` repository](https://github.com/usc-cs/md_receiver/blob/master/sites.json) and submit a pull request.
 In a nutshell, this means: